PAYROLL

 The P46 form is no longer in use, replaced by the ‘starter checklist’ for new employees.

-Now that we’ve outlined the different types of records to keep, we can explore how you actually go about doing it.
+Now that we’ve outlined payroll accounting, its key elements, and the different types of records to keep, we can explore how you actually go about it.
 Let’s break it down into simple steps.

-• Transition - Finally, at the end of each accounting period, close out your books, zero your accounts and begin producing records for the new accounting period.
+Finally, submit your Full Payment Submission (FPS) to HMRC.
+This is a mandatory Real Time Information (RTI) report that must be sent from your software on or before payday.
+At the end of each accounting period, close out your books, zero your accounts, and maintain records for the new accounting period.

-For this example, let's assume the employee worked 40 hours in a week, has an hourly rate of £10, and there are National Insurance (NI) deductions.
+Payroll can be complex, requiring careful coordination and consideration to ensure compliance.
+As an example, let's assume an employee worked 40 hours in a week, has an hourly rate of £10, and there are National Insurance (NI) deductions.

 Here's a table illustrating the payroll calculation: